PetLabCo Logo

 • Lack of appetite

-• Repeated vomiting (several times in a few hours or frequently over a few days)
+• Repeated vomiting (especially if it happens several times in a few hours or over multiple days)

 • A hunched back